* Limited to 100 Participants

 We at the National Resource Center firmly believe that participants will find this Institute to be a rich and rewarding experience, whether your institution is already involved in initiatives for first-generation students or currently designing and creating new initiatives.

-- Defining first-generation students and understanding their needs
+- Understanding first-generation students and their needs

 - Discerning elements of a comprehensive institutional approach to first-generation success